 A healthy apple dish that simmers on the stovetop while making your house smell heavenly…yes!
-That is exactly what this recipe does.
+That is exactly what this apple recipe is!
 Maple cinnamon stewed apples are easy to make, contain no processed sugar and are both good for you and taste delicious.

 Stewed apples are apples that are simmered in a large pot on the stovetop.
 This is different than a skillet or sautéed apples which are made in a heavy skillet on the stovetop and different then baked apples which are baked in the oven.